 When people label, they define themselves and others based on a single event or behavior.

 Labeling can cause people to berate themselves.
 It can also cause the thinker to misunderstand or underestimate others.

-This misperception can cause real problems between people.
-No one wants to be labeled.
+This misperception can cause problems between people.

 The good news is that cognitive distortions can be corrected over time.

 Here are some steps you can take if you want to change thought patterns that may not be helpful: